akpw/Obj-C-FusionTables/README.md

 # Compatibility
-GroupedUITableViews requires ARC and are optimised for iOS8 and above.
+GroupedUITableViews requires ARC and are optimized for iOS8 and above.